 This is shown below, with the red arrows pointing to when the yield curve inverted and the vertical gray bars indicating recessions:

 Therefore, as the market begins to appear more overvalued and investors begin to buy long-term bonds to lock-in the highest available yields, it may be a sign of an overvalued stock market.
 At the very least, it's a sign of a market that is at-risk of crashing soon.
-So, although the yield curve has not flattened or inverted recently, when it does it could be a sign of an overvalued stock market.
-However, at the moment the yield curve is suggesting that the U.S. stock market is fairly valued.

 If the stock market does appear to be overvalued, this does not mean that you should avoid investing in the stock market altogether.
 Instead, what it implies is that many companies within the stock market are overvalued, which can lengthen the time needed to find good undervalued stocks.
 As mentioned before, one method to speed up this process is to start with companies within undervalued S&P 500 sectors.

 Finally, if you believe the stock market is greatly overvalued and a recession is around the corner, perhaps due to a prolonged inverted yield curve, then it's logical to reduce the amount you invest in the market.
-In the meantime, you can invest in other asset classes, save more in cash for when the market crashes, and/or spend time evaluating different companies to identify individual market opportunities.
+In the meantime, you can invest in other asset classes (including hedges), save more in cash for when the market crashes, and/or spend time evaluating different companies to identify individual market opportunities.